Benefits of Solar Panels

 Concentrating solar-thermal power, on the other hand, uses mirrors to reflect sunlight and direct it on to receivers.
 The receivers collect the energy and convert it to heat, which can then be used as electricity.
 This type of solar energy is more common for large businesses and power plants.

-While solar panels are effective in nearly every climate, some homes are not built to support solar energy systems.
+While solar panels are effective in nearly every climate, some structures are not built to support solar energy systems.
 When researching solar energy, you’ll need to take the following factors into account:

-- The size, shape and slope of your roof, which can make it or break it when fitting your home for the appropriate number of panels
+- The size, shape and slope of a roof, which can make it or break it when fitting a structure for the appropriate number of panels

-- The age of your roof, which should be less than 10 years old when you begin solar panel installation to ensure you get the most life out of your setup
+- The age of a structures roof, which should be less than 10 years old when you begin solar panel installation to ensure you get the most life out of your setup

-- Tree coverage on your property, which can block light from reaching your solar panels
+- Tree coverage, which can block light from reaching solar panels

 What Insurance Companies Cover Solar Panels?

-Because solar panels are covered by most homeowners insurance policies, you should be able to work with any major insurance carrier.
-If, for some reason, you can’t or don’t want to continue with your current provider, talk to an independent agent about your options.
+Because solar panels are covered by most business insurance policies, you should be able to work with any major insurance carrier.
+Find an independent agent today to talk about your coverage options.